mengjinfeng0331/nd064-c2-message-passing-projects-starter/README.md

 ```

 #### 2. Person service
+Person service is responsible for creating new user and retrieving existing user data.
-Go to the person_api folder and apply the deployment files
+To deploy person service, go to the person_api folder and apply the deployment files
 ``` shell
 $ cd modules/person_api
 $ kubectl apply -f deployment/